seqan/seqan3/doc/tutorial/sam_file/index.md

 in which case all template parameters are automatically deduced (by the file name extension).
 Or you can pass a stream (e.g. std::cin or std::stringstream), but then you need to know your format beforehand:

-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp main
+\snippet doc/tutorial/sam_file/sam_file_filename_construction.cpp main

-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp filename_construction
+## Using the seqan3::sam_record

+You can access the record member like this

-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp main_end
+\snippet doc/tutorial/sam_file/sam_file_sam_record.cpp main

-## Reading custom fields
+See seqan3::sam_record for all data accessor.

+\cond DEV
+\todo What to do with this section?
+We want to advertise for seqan3.1 to use records.
+## Structural bindings

-In many cases you are not interested in all of the information in a file.
+In many cases you are not interested in all of the information in a file to be stored.
 For this purpose, we provide the possibility to select specific seqan3::field's for a file.
 The file will read only those fields and fill the record accordingly.

 You can select fields by providing a seqan3::fields object as an extra parameter to the constructor:

-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp main
+\snippet doc/tutorial/sam_file/sam_file_read_custom_fields.cpp main
-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp read_custom_fields
-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp main_end

-\attention The order in which you specify the selected fields determines the order of elements in the seqan3::record.
+\attention The order in which you specify the selected fields determines the order of elements in the
+           seqan3::sam_record.

-In the example above we only select the id, sequence and flag information so the seqan3::record object has three tuple elements that are decomposed using structural bindings.
+In the example above we only select the id, sequence and flag information so the seqan3::sam_record object has three tuple elements that are decomposed using structural bindings.

-Note that this is possible for all SeqAn file objects.
+\endcond

 \assignment{Assignment 1: Accumulating mapping qualities}

 Let's assume we want to compute the average mapping quality of a SAM file.

 For this purpose, write a small program that
-    * only reads the mapping quality (field::mapq) out of a SAM file and
+    * only reads the mapping quality (seqan3::sam_record::mapping_quality) out of a SAM file and
     * computes the average of all qualities.

 Use the following file to test your program: